nishantbalaji/nishantbalaji/README.md

 ### Hi there 👋
 My name's Nishant Balaji and I'm a Computer Engineering Student at UC San Diego.
 Here I will put the projects I have done and are working on.
-Check me out on (Linked in)[https://www.linkedin.com/in/nishantbalaji/]!
+Check me out on [Linked in](https://www.linkedin.com/in/nishantbalaji/)!
 <!--
 **NishantBalaji/NishantBalaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.